zaidsaifi/Prediction-using-Unsupervised-ML/README.md

 ## Usage

 1. Clone this repository.
-2. Run the `kmeans_iris.py` script to see the clustering results.
-3. The script will display the Elbow Method graph to find the optimal number of clusters and visualize the clusters.
+2. The script will display the Elbow Method graph to find the optimal number of clusters and visualize the clusters.

 ## Dependencies